-Other medical professionals believe that it may be a more indirect effect of the weather, since cold temperatures usually lead to shivering, tightening up and less physical activity.
-All of these factors can make arthritis symptoms worse, even though the weather itself doesn’t increase pain and stiffness directly.
+Other medical professionals believe that it may be a more indirect effect of the weather.
+They think that cold temperatures lead to shivering, tightening up and less physical activity.
+In turn, these issues are the catalyst of increased arthritis symptoms.

-- Prescribe muscle-strengthening exercises to build up joints that have been weakened by damage or inflammation from arthritis
+Prescribing muscle-strengthening exercises to build up joints that have been weakened by damage or inflammation from arthritis

 Teaching you techniques to help you perform daily activities with the best possible posture and body mechanics